-I have a holistic approach: I focus on all dimensions of your experience — cognitive, creative, energetic, physical, emotional, and spiritual.
+I have an integrative approach: I focus on all dimensions of your experience — cognitive, creative, energetic, physical, emotional, and spiritual.
 I hope to enrich mind-body dialog, connection, and awareness.

 In our work, I utilize Person-Centered, Relational, Attachment Styles, Cognitive Behavioral, and Psychodynamic therapies as foundations to help facilitate insight into your experience, while using expressive arts and mindfulness exercises to support the process.

 As a minority, I understand the social and generational issues involved with being a minority in the United States.
 I am eager to help those with difficulty finding their place and voice using expressive arts therapy to express emotions and promote education towards understanding.

 I am aware of the stigma involved in seeking mental health assistance and strive to educate on the importance of attaining quality mental health care in diverse communities.
-I want to provide support towards overall all mental, emotional, social balance, and health.
+I want to provide support for overall mental, emotional, social balance, and health.
 I believe I can bring a unique set of knowledge and experience and gain a wealth of experience working with you.
-I am your witness, mentor, coach, and companion along your exploration.
+I am your witness, mentor, coach, and companion along with your exploration.
 My highest priority is to remind you; you are not alone.

 Through my creative self-exploration and therapy I was able to embrace the beauty and challenges of being a girl, woman, partner, and mother; and accept my childhood and adolescent experiences as an American-Filipina.

 I was born in the midwest from immigrant parents and lived most of my life in the bay area; as I matured, I found myself lost in different cultures as I struggled to form an identity of my own.
 I grew up looking different and feeling different.
-I have a large scar on my face and struggled with my appearance and self-esteem issues.
+I have a large scar on my face and struggle with my appearance and self-esteem issues.